Ramon Magsaysay: Agrarian reform

 To amplify and stabilize the functions of the Economic Development Corps (EDCOR), President Magsaysay worked for the establishment of the National Resettlement and Rehabilitation Administration (NARRA).
-This body took over from the EDCOR and helped in giving some sixty-five thousand acres to three thousand indigent families for settlement purposes.
-Again, it allocated some other twenty-five thousand to a little more than one thousand five hundred landless families, who subsequently became farmers.
+This body took over from the EDCOR and helped in giving sixty-five thousand acres to 3000 indigent families for settlement purposes.
+It allocated some 1,500 to 25,000 landless families, who subsequently became farmers.

 As further aid to the rural people, the president established the Agricultural Credit and Cooperative Financing Administration (ACCFA).
 The idea was for this entity to make available rural credits.
-Records show that it did grant, in this wise, almost ten million dollars.
-This administration body next devoted its attention to cooperative marketing.
+Records show that it granted almost ten million dollars.
+This administrative body then devoted its attention to cooperative marketing.

-Along this line of help to the rural areas, President Magsaysay initiated in all earnestness the artesian wells campaign.
+Along this line of help to the rural areas, President Magsaysay initiated the artesian wells campaign.
 A group-movement known as the Liberty Wells Association was formed and in record time managed to raise a considerable sum for the construction of as many artesian wells as possible.
-The socio-economic value of the same could not be gainsaid, and the people were profuse in their gratitude.
+The socio-economic value of the had a profound effect, and the people were welcoming in their gratitude.

-Finally, vast irrigation projects, as well as enhancement of the Ambuklao Power plant and other similar ones, went a long way towards bringing to reality the rural improvement program advocated by President Magsaysay.
+Vast irrigation projects, as well as enhancement of the Ambuklao Power plant and other similar ones, went a long way towards bringing to reality the rural improvement program advocated by Magsaysay.

-President Magsaysay enacted the following laws as part of his Agrarian Reform Program:
+Magsaysay enacted the following laws as part of his Agrarian Reform Program: